2 September 2019

 Customer engagement lifted with SMS and mobile landing pages

-Everthought Education (Everthought) group is a trades, building and construction registered training organisation (RTO) delivering qualifications from its Queensland and Western Australia base, as well as workplace skilling, training and assessment solutions through its network of Recognition for Prior Learning (RPL) and apprenticeship operations around all states of Australia.
-The organisation delivers industry-recognised trades qualifications from Certificate I through to Advanced Diploma, as well as quality assured RPL and Continuing Professional Development (CPD) services to highly experienced trades professionals and employers seeking to advance their workforce trades certifications.
+Everthought Education (Everthought) group is a trades, building and construction registered training organization (RTO) delivering qualifications from its Queensland and Western Australia base, as well as workplace skilling, training and assessment solutions through its network of Recognition for Prior Learning (RPL) and apprenticeship operations around all states of Australia.
+The organization delivers industry-recognized trades qualifications from Certificate I through to Advanced Diploma, as well as quality assured RPL and Continuing Professional Development (CPD) services to highly experienced trades professionals and employers seeking to advance their workforce trades certifications.

-- Lead generation through a ‘Refer-a-mate’ campaign, designed to encourage tradespeople to refer a mate who had industry experience but not recognised trades certification.
+- Lead generation through a ‘Refer-a-mate’ campaign, designed to encourage tradespeople to refer a mate who had industry experience but not recognized trades certification.